Category: UX advice / Evidence-based design methods

-A decent portion of designers' knowledge will probably come from blogs, articles, and things they've read.
-This is no bad thing as each person is limited on what they can work on and by sharing learnings we can all benefit from each other's experiences.
+A decent portion of any designer's knowledge will probably come from blogs, videos, and content created by others.
+This is no bad thing as each person is limited in what they can work on and by sharing learnings we can all benefit from each other's experiences.

 Many companies from startups to big corporations are good at writing up what they've discovered in the process of researching, designing, developing, and launching their products.
-Often they can be useful for preventing you making mistakes others have already made.
+Often they can be useful for preventing you making mistakes that others have already made.
 However you do have to exercise caution as not all content is created equal and you can use this learned knowledge inappropriately.

-When it comes to the article content itself, there are some things to think about before deciding whether to apply the learnings to your product or company.
+When it comes to the content itself, there are some things to think about before deciding whether to apply the learnings to your product or company.
 You don't want to go telling everyone in your company you should do something and citing an article as evidence if it doesn't apply to your situation.

-How solid is the data?
-When blogs make big claims about how they 'increased conversion by 50% with one simple change' it's always worth asking how they measured that before rushing off to apply their findings.
-You may not get the full raw data due to privacy concerns but you should be able to get a sense.
-Was it a test of flat designs with 10 people or was it done as an A/B test with tens of thousands of users?
+Were their results from a focus group of 5 people in their office, or was it done as an A/B test with tens of thousands of users?
 If the former, take with a heavy pinch of salt and if the latter you might decide it's worth looking into.
 It doesn't just have to be based on large sums of quantitative data, if it has been learned through several rounds of user testing, that is also high quality research.

 The following websites feature generally well-researched articles, useful for UX decisions: